cloudmesh-community/book/chapters/in/ai-rest.md

 ```

-Now, we create a pyhton module `gcv.py` to get labels for an image.
+Now, we create a python module `gcv.py` for detecting labels in an image.
 Make sure envionment variable *GOOGLE_APPLICATION_CREDENTIALS* is set to the
 path of the JSON key file downloaded or set the environment variable as shown in the
 following code: